MKorostoff/jira-dumb-links/README.md

 This is a bad feature.
 It makes written comments harder to understand, hides important information, and injects chaotic, irrelevant text into the middle of a sentence.

-For instance, smartlinks inject unhelpful additional information into the page:
+## Smartlinks inject unhelpful additional information

-## What you wrote:
+**What you wrote:**

 ![jira before](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__jira_before.png?raw=true)

-## What jira displays:
+**What jira displays:**

 ![jira after](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__jira_after.png?raw=true)

-Smartlinks make it harder to tell the difference between a dev, stage, and production URL:
+## Smartlinks make it harder to tell the difference between a dev, stage, and production URL

-## What you wrote:
+**What you wrote:**

 ![dev stage before](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__devstage_before.png?raw=true)

-## What jira displays:
+**What jira displays:**

 ![dev stage after](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__devstage_after.png?raw=true)

-Smartlinks fail for content that requires a login:
+## Smartlinks fail for content that requires a login:

-## What you wrote:
+**What you wrote:**

 ![dev stage before](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__contentful_before.png?raw=true)

-## What jira displays:
+**What jira displays:**

 ![dev stage after](https://github.com/MKorostoff/jira-dumb-links/blob/master/docs/__contentful_after.png?raw=true)

 Despite [repeated](https://jira.atlassian.com/browse/JRACLOUD-77107) pleas [from](https://jira.atlassian.com/browse/JRACLOUD-72429) Atlassian [users](https://community.atlassian.com/t5/Jira-questions/Is-there-a-way-to-disable-links-transformation-in-JIRA/qaq-p/1728471), there is no way to globally disable the smart links, even for system administrators.
-The only way to avoid smart links is by manually setting the display mode to "URL" for each and every link you type.
+The only way to avoid smart links is by manually setting the display mode to "URL" for each and every link you type, or by installing this plugin.

 # Installation